esuleman/TFTutorials/README.md

 python3 -m tensorflow_datasets.scripts.download_and_prepare --datasets=imagenet2012 --data_dir=$PATH_TO_TFDS --download_dir=$DOWNLOADS_DOWNLOAD_DIR --manual_dir=$MANUAL_DOWNLOAD_DIR
 ```

-This will result in an ImageNet datasets in the tfrecord format that is compatible with TensorFlow-Datasets.
+This will result in an ImageNet datasets in the .tfrecord format that is compatible with TensorFlow-Datasets.

 To test if ImageNet is properly loaded, simply enter the Python Console and enter the following commands: